 If your son or daughter was charged with DWI or “Baby DWI” it is important to consult a juvenile defense attorney.
 The penalties for DWI or “Baby DWI” are severe.
 The law firm of Bramnick, Rodriguez, Grabas, Arnold & Mangan, LLC has lawyers who specialize in juvenile criminal defense law.
 Attorneys Casey Woodruff, Gary Grabas, and Robert Rowbotham, II are all former prosecutors.
 Jon Bramnick is a Certified Civil Trial Lawyer with over 30 years of trial experience.

 Our juvenile criminal defense team regularly represents juvenile and minors charged with drunken driving offenses.
-We are available 24 hours a day at 908-322-7000.
-The initial consultation is always free.
+We are available 24 hours a day at 866-845-5571.
+Schedule your initial consultation, it’s always free.